teampivotai/fashion-starter/README.md

 yarn dev
 ```

-At this point you should be able to access the Medusa admin at http://localhost:9000/app with the credentials you just created.
-After logging in, you should go to http://localhost:9000/app/settings/publishable-api-keys, copy the publishable key and paste it into the `NEXT_PUBLIC_MEDUSA_PUBLISHABLE_KEY` env variable in the `storefront/.env.local` file.
+At this point, you should be able to access the Medusa admin at http://localhost:9000/app with the credentials you just created.
+After logging in, you should go to http://localhost:9000/app/settings/publishable-api-keys, copy the publishable key, and paste it into the `NEXT_PUBLIC_MEDUSA_PUBLISHABLE_KEY` env variable in the `storefront/.env.local` file.

 ### Storefront